okansungur/AI/Diabetes/README.md

 - Information About Dataset columns and Summary
 - Cleaning Data Eliminate Null values and zeros, Drop dublicates
 - Data visualize  to see if data is balanced understand the reltionship between variables

-* Feature Selection
+- Feature Selection
-* Handling Outliers
+- Handling Outliers
-* Split the Data Frame into X and y
+- Split the Data Frame into X and y
-* TRAIN TEST SPLIT
+- TRAIN TEST SPLIT
-* Build the Classification Algorithm
+- Build the Classification Algorithm
+- KNearestNeighbors

-- KNN
+- Logistic Regression
 - Naive Bayes
+- DECISION TREE CLASSIFIER
-- SVM
+- RandomForestClassifier
-- Decision Tree
+- AdaBoostClassifier
+- Gradient Boosting Classifier
-- Random Forest
+- XGBClassifier
-- Logistic Regression
+- ExtraTreesClassifier

 - Hyper Parameter Tuning using GridSearch CV
 - Fit Best Model
 - Predict on testing data using that model